 import requests

-import json
+import time

 from datetime import datetime, timedelta

-class TheTie:
+class TheTie():

 def __init__(self):